 Anadarko Petroleum Corp.
-(APC) and its Kerr-McGee unit will hold settlement talks while a trial over a $25 billion lawsuit brought by the U.S. and Tronox Inc. is adjourned for a week, according to court papers.
+(APC:US) and its Kerr-McGee unit will hold settlement talks while a trial over a $25 billion lawsuit brought by the U.S. and Tronox Inc. is adjourned for a week, according to court papers.
 Anadarko rose as much as 4.3 percent.

 The parties may also engage in mediation or other forms of dispute resolution, and all settlement talks will be confidential, according to a notice filed today in U.S. Bankruptcy Court in Manhattan, where the trial is being held before Judge Allan Gropper.

 “For the first time the court has now indicated publicly that the parties are in settlement discussions,” said Thomas Claps of Susquehanna International Group, an analyst who is following the trial.
 A settlement would eliminate the “litigation overhang” that comes with the risk of a judge or jury deciding a high-stakes lawsuit, Claps said.